Towson University’s Diversity & Inclusion Faculty Fellows (DIFF) Program will support

 - Implement the newly developed Diversity initiative in the spring of 2023.

-- Showcase project at TU's annual January Teaching Conference in 2023
+- Showcase project at TU’s annual January Educators Summit or other approved conference

-- Participate in DIFF networking gatherings and provide informal mentorship to future fellows for an academic year following fellowship, as available
+- Participate in DIFF networking gatherings and provide informal mentorship to future DIFFs for an academic year following fellowship, as available.

-- Act as resource for the Office of the Provost as available
+- Act as a resource for the Office of the Provost as available.

 Selected Faculty Fellows will be awarded a $1,500 stipend or a course release for their participation in the program.
 If multiple faculty members are involved in the